Red Dead Redemption: Sales

 Prior to the release of Red Dead Redemption, Michael Pachter of Wedbush Securities estimated that it would need to sell at least 1.75 million units (generating US$80 million) to break-even, and 3.5 million units (US$160 million) to earn a profit.
 According to Joystiq, a source at Rockstar claimed that the game required four million sales to recoup development costs, but that the publisher expected to lose money and was more interested in proving the talent of Rockstar San Diego.

 Red Dead Redemption was the best-selling game of May 2010, selling over 1.5 million copies, according to the NPD Group.
 It sold over five million copies in its first three weeks.
 In June 2010, distributor Take-Two Interactive CEO Ben Feder stated that the game was nearing profitability for the company.
 By September 2010, the game had shipped 6.9 million copies, exceeding Take-Two's performance expectations for the quarter.
 It was the fifth best-selling game of 2010; the Xbox 360 version was the ninth best-selling individual platform game.
 The game sold 8 million copies by February 2011, contributing to a 7.7 percent profit increase for Take-Two for the quarter.
-It shipped 8.5 million copies in its first year, and over 11 million copies by August 2011, 2million of which were retail units of Undead Nightmare.
-By February 2017, Red Dead Redemption had shipped over 15 million units.
-As of September 2021, the game and its prequel had shipped almost 62million copies combined, with Red Dead Redemption around 23 million units shipped, making it one of the best-selling video games.
+It shipped 8.5 million copies in its first year, and over 11 million copies by August 2011, of which two million were retail units of Undead Nightmare.
+Red Dead Redemption shipped over 15 million units by February 2017, around 23 million units by September 2021, and 25 million units by December 2024.

 The game topped the charts in the United Kingdom following its release, maintaining the top position until the release of Lego Harry Potter: Years 1–4 in June 2010.
 According to GfK Chart-Track, 65 percent of UK sales in the first week were on Xbox 360.
 The game was the fourth best-selling game in the United Kingdom in 2010, as well as the fourth best-selling PlayStation 3 and Xbox 360 title.
 The game sold over 95,000 units in its first week in Japan; the PlayStation 3 version was the fourth best-selling game of the week with over 70,000 sales, while the Xbox 360 version was seventh with over 25,000 sales.